|

 By Gladys

-Editor's Note: Feeding garlic to dogs and cats is prohibited by some vets and endorsed by others.
-Please discuss this with your pet's healthcare provider.
+Editor's Note: This post originally suggested adding garlic.
+Feeding garlic to dogs and cats is prohibited by most vets but endorsed by some.
+Please discuss this issue with your pet's healthcare provider.

 Feeding Onions/Garlic -